Challenges of an Analytics Platform

 There is no denying the value of data assets available to us, and the market and consumer expectations and behaviours clearly are setting the pace and standard for insights.
 Data lakes concept is synonymous with Hadoop.
 But if we really think about it, that’s what the data analysts were really looking for and what the various tools and data platforms with our added creativity had been trying to achieve.

 The rest of this blog series will explore in detail how the Modern Analytics Platform has evolved to address the evolving challenges.

 We will also explore best practice development and implementation techniques that have evolved to support their successful deployment.

 You can also expect to hear real world, cross industry, practical examples of the Modern Analytics Platform in action.
 To make sure you don’t miss out on any of the blogs in this series, sign up to receive all of these blogs!
-You can also register to attend The Modern Analytics Platform Webinar on Thursday, April 13th at 2 PM EST, 1 PM CST, 11 AM PST to learn more!
+You can also watch the video on The Modern Analytics Platform to learn more!